Chief factors in Polish groups: Groups of semisimple type

 \section{Groups of semisimple type}

 Topological groups that resemble products of topologically simple groups appear frequently in the study of Polish groups.
 The most well-known examples are the semisimple connected Lie groups.
 The local direct products mentioned above give additional examples.
-Here we isolate a class of groups that appears to capture the groups that are ``close to being products of simple groups."
+Here we adapt some definitions from finite group theory to the topological group setting, in order to isolate a class of groups that appears to capture the groups that are ``close to being products of simple groups."
 In Subsection~\ref{ssec:chief_block_structure}, we shall see that this class of groups plays a fundamental role in the structure of chief factors.

-\begin{defn} For a topological group $G$, a \defbold{component} of $G$ is a closed subgroup $M$ of $G$ such that the following conditions hold: \begin{enumerate}[(a)] \item $M$ is normal in $\ngrp{M}$. \item $M/\Z(M)$ is non-abelian. \item Whenever $K$ is a proper closed normal subgroup of $M$, then $K$ is central in $\ngrp{M}$. \end{enumerate} The \defbold{layer} $E(G)$ of $G$ is the closed subgroup generated by the components of $G$. \end{defn}
+\begin{defn} For a topological group $G$, a \defbold{component} of $G$ is a closed subgroup $M$ of $G$ such that the following conditions hold: \begin{enumerate}[(a) ] \item $M$ is normal in $\ngrp{M}{G}$. \item $M/\Z(M)$ is non-abelian. \item Whenever $K$ is a proper closed normal subgroup of $M$, then $K$ is central in $\ngrp{M}{G}$. \end{enumerate} The \defbold{layer} $E(G)$ of $G$ is the closed subgroup generated by the components of $G$. \end{defn}

+Note that the conditions defining a component $M$ of $G$ are unchanged if we replace $M$ with $\theta(M)$ for $\theta$ a topological group automorphism of $G$, so the set of components is preserved by conjugation in $G$.
+In particular, the layer is a closed normal (indeed, topologically characteristic) subgroup of $G$.